ejp-rd-vp/vp-api-specs/docs/INFORMATIONAL_ENDPOINTS.md

 means that the `ordo` prefix is used for the orphanet codes and terms starting with `ordo` (`"namespacePrefix"` attribute) are expanded to `"http://www.orpha.net/ORDO/"` ("iriPrefix").

-The following table shows the preferred codes prefixes used by the Virtual Platform.
-Notice that implementers may use different prefixes but adoption of the following one is highly reccommended.
+The following table shows the recommended prefixes used by the Virtual Platform.

 | Ontology | Prefix | IRI | Example |
 | -------- | ------ | --- | ------- |